kedro-org/kedro-viz/docs/source/kedro-viz_visualisation.md

 ## Share a pipeline visualisation

-You can save a pipeline structure within a Kedro-Viz visualisation directly from the terminal.
+You can save a pipeline structure within a Kedro-Viz visualisation directly from the terminal as follows:

 ```bash
 kedro viz run --save-file=my_shareable_pipeline